IBM/swift-kitura-hyper-protect-dbaas/README.md

 * `Dockerfile`
 * `Dockerfile-tools`

 The `.dockerignore` file contains the files/directories that should not be included in the built docker image.
-By default this file contains the `Dockerfile` and `Dockerfile-tools`.
+By default, this file contains the `Dockerfile` and `Dockerfile-tools`.
 It can be modified as required.

 The `Dockerfile` defines the specification of the default docker image for running the application.
 This image can be used to run the application.